Meet the Team

 Kemp is also an actor known for creating roles on stage, film, and television, having appeared in Black-ish, Why Him, Newsies, and Broad City.
 Kemp also received a SAG Award for his work as a cast member of the celebrated series The Marvelous Mrs. Maisel.

 Instead of coloring inside the lines, organizing his life into clear divisions—he encourages the strange, beautiful, funny, unpredictable, poetic, messy, honest pieces to come together—and lets them weave a story entirely their own.
 While the client list and portfolio is diverse, at the heart of his work lies two things: storytelling and identity.
-Whatever the medium, no matter the scale, his projects all align with one theme: the way we create reflects the way we live our lives.
+Whatever the medium, no matter the scale, Kemp’s projects align around a single conviction—that art and design belong to everyone, and that story is one of the most powerful tools we have for change.

 Jacob graduated from Yale cum laude with distinction in the arts, where he was the recipient of the Glenn de Chabert Prize, the Louis S. Gimbel Scholarship, and was a Yale Trust of Boston Scholar.